mdsimon2/RPi-CamillaDSP/README.md

 The naming convention configuration files in this tutorial is dac_input_capturerate_playbackrate.
 For example, a configuration for a MOTU Ultralite Mk5, TOSLINK input with 96 kHz capture and 96 kHz playback rates is [ultralitemk5_toslink_96c_96p.yml](https://raw.githubusercontent.com/mdsimon2/RPi-CamillaDSP/main/configs/ultralitemk5/ultralitemk5_toslink_96c_96p.yml).

 ### ASRC Options
 CamillaDSP expects a constant capture sample rate and cannot accommodate rate changes without a restart.
-For variable sample rate physical digital sources like TOSLINK, AES or SPDIF or multiple physical digital sources with different rates, a good option is to add a device that has an ASRC to convert to a consistent rate. miniDSP offer many devices with this capability which are summarized summarized below.
+For variable sample rate physical digital sources like TOSLINK, AES or SPDIF or multiple physical digital sources with different rates, a good option is to add a device that has an ASRC to convert to a consistent rate. miniDSP offer many devices with this capability which are summarized below.

 - [nanoDIGI](https://www.minidsp.com/images/documents/nanoDIGI%202x8%20User%20Manual.pdf) - $170, discontinued in 2021 but possible to find used, SPDIF / TOSLINK input, SPDIF output, 96 kHz
 - [2x4HD](https://www.minidsp.com/products/minidsp-in-a-box/minidsp-2x4-hd) - $225, TOSLINK / analog input, USB output, 96 kHz